Alfredo Ildefonso Schuster: Relations with fascism

-There were claims during the process for Schuster's beatification that he was supportive to Italian fascism.
+There were claims during the process for Schuster's beatification that he was supportive of Italian fascism.
 While there is evidence of some support for fascist ambitions, there is also evidence that he denounced the anti-Christian element of fascism.
 It was said that he refused to participate in ceremonies involving Mussolini and also condemned racist legislation during the fascist period.

+After the signing of the Lateran Pacts of 1929, Schuster thought it was possible to christianize Italian society within the framework of the Fascist state, so he considered it necessary to collaborate with it only if the scope and prerogatives of the Church were protected.
+In June 1929, at the time of his appointment as Archbishop, Minister of Justice Alfredo Rocco described Schuster as a Fascist "regime sympathizer".
+On 21 March 1930, in the anniversary of the foundation of the Fasci di Combattimento, Schuster spoke of a "mission of salvation" being entrusted to the Duce, which caused confusion among some Catholics.

 Schuster was an enthusiastic supporter of the Italian invasion of Ethiopia in 1935, compared it to the Crusades, and viewed it as a potential source of converts.
 On 28 October 1935, while celebrating Mass in the Cathedral of Milan, he asked God to protect the Italian troops as "they open the door of Ethiopia to the Catholic faith and Roman civilisation" before he blessed the banners of the departing troops.

-In a speech at the School of Fascist Mystique in Rome in 1937, he spelled out a fanciful direct link between Imperial Rome and Christian Rome to fascism: "God has chosen to reward the Duce by drawing his historical figure closer to the great spirits of Constantine and Augustus, through the work of Benito Mussolini reconnecting Rome and its King to a shining new imperial crown of Roman peace."
+In a speech at the School of Fascist Mystique in Rome in 1937, he spelt out a fanciful direct link between Imperial Rome and Christian Rome to fascism: "God has chosen to reward the Duce by drawing his historical figure closer to the great spirits of Constantine and Augustus, through the work of Benito Mussolini reconnecting Rome and its King to a shining new imperial crown of Roman peace."